 I.Section1.
 Statutory.
 The purposes and powers of the University Senate are specified in Article IV of the Institutional Statutes and included here in italics and underlined for information

-I.Section1.A.
-The University Senate is endowed with all the legislative powers and authority of the University Faculty and shall be the policy-making assembly at the Institution.
+I.Section1.
+A. The University Senate is endowed with all the legislative powers and authority of the University Faculty and shall review and recommend policy subject to the approval of the University President, and shall advise the University administration.

 I.Section1.B.
-The University Senate shall have the responsibility for establishing committees, including any committees required to remain in compliance with policies of the Board of Regents, federal or state law, and accreditation or certification organizations that are needed for orderly and efficient governance.

-I.Section1.C.
-The University Senate shall not adopt any regulations affecting curricula, or the internal affairs of an academic unit except insofar as such action may be necessary to protect the interests of the Institution as a whole, but it may make recommendations to the faculty of an academic unit concerning matters within their jurisdiction.
+The University Senate shall not adopt any regulations affecting curricula, and will strive to be mindful and respectful of matters that are more appropriately handled by the academic units (college, school, department, etc.) and divisions, yet may make recommendations concerning matters within these areas that have broader institutional impact or implications.

-I.Section1.D.
-The University President shall have fifteen (15) calendar days to decide whether to accept or veto an action taken by the University Senate.
-Should the President veto the action(s), the President shall provide the University Senate a written statement of the reason(s) for the veto.
-The University Senate shall have the right to (a) accept the veto; (b) confer with the President to construct a compromise action; or (c) reject the veto requesting that the President reconsider.
-The decision of which action to take must be approved by a two-thirds (2/3) majority vote of the voting membership of the University Senate.
-If the University Senate or University President refuses to recede, and if agreement cannot be reached, the matter shall be referred to the Board of Regents through the Chancellor for review pursuant to the pertinent policies of the Board of Regents.

 I.Section2.
 Additional.
 The University Senate exists to promote and implement effective shared governance at the university.
 It is expressly charged with recommending academic and institutional policy.
 In addition to its policy recommending responsibility, the University Senate serves in an advisory role to the administration, particularly in the implementation of policy or improvement of processes that have broad institutional impact or implications, including but not limited to planning and budgetary processes.
 The University Senate strives to be mindful and respectful of matters that are more appropriately handled at the divisional, college, and department levels, but may make recommendations concerning matters within these areas that have broader institutional impact or implications.

 Article II.
 Membership, Election of University Senators and Meetings of the University Senate